Rayvonte Rice: Professional career

 Rice signed his first professional contract with Tezenis Verona of the Italian Serie A2 Basket on July 29, 2015.
 Rice spent the 2017–18 season with Basket Ravenna Piero Manetti in Italy.
 He averaged 18.7 points and 6.3 rebounds per game in 30 games.
 On September 25, 2018, he signed with Petrochimi Bandar Imam BC of the Iranian Basketball Super League.
 In July 2019, Rice played with the Phoenix Suns during the 2019 NBA Summer League.

 On September 4, 2019, Rice signed with Avtodor Saratov of the VTB United League.
 On December 25, 2019, Rice parted ways with Saratov to join Hapoel Eilat of the Israeli Premier League for the rest of the season.
 He signed with Kyoto Hannaryz of the Japanese B.League on July 15, 2020.

 After training with AEK Athens for a period of time, Rice eventually signed with Ionikos Nikaias of the Greek Basket League, on December 10, 2021.
 On January 8, 2022, Rice mutually parted ways with the Greek club in order to pursue a G League contract.
 In only 2 games, he averaged 12.5 points and 3 rebounds, playing 21 minutes per contest.

 On January 10, 2022, Rice was acquired by the Salt Lake City Stars.

 In January 2023, Rice joined the Brampton Honey Badgers of the Canadian Elite Basketball League (CEBL) for the 2022–23 BCL Americas.

 On February 10, 2023, Rice signed with the Taichung Suns of the T1 League.

 On January 4, 2024, Rice signed with the Kaohsiung 17LIVE Steelers of the P. League+.

 In June 2024, Rice signed with the Liaoning Flying Leopards of the Chinese Basketball Association (CBA) for the 2024 Basketball Champions League Asia.

 On September 22, 2024, Rice signed with the Magnolia Chicken Timplados Hotshots of the Philippine Basketball Association (PBA) to replace injured Shabazz Muhammad as the team's import for the 2024 PBA Governors' Cup.
 On September 26, he was replaced by Jabari Bird.

 On December 24, 2024, Rice signed with the Guangdong Southern Tigers of the Chinese Basketball Association (CBA).
 On January 4, 2025, his contract was terminated.

 Personal life

 Rice has been quoted as saying he idolized former Fighting Illini basketball stars Dee Brown, Deron Williams, Luther Head, and Corey Bradford while growing up in Champaign.

-While in high school, Rice was a dual-sport athlete who backed up his cousin Mikel Leshoure as running back for the Centennial Chargers.
+While in high school, Rice was a dual-sport athlete who backed up his cousin Mikel Leshoure as running back for the Champaign Centennial Chargers.
 Leshoure went on to play football for the Fighting Illini and then was drafted in the 2nd round of the 2011 NFL draft by the Detroit Lions.